EliAndrewC/l7r/setting/l7r.md

 - Two people are of **accordant standing** if they are no more than 3 ranks apart, and are otherwise of **discordant standing** with respect to one another.
 - Some interactions require peer standing and others merely require accordant standing.
 - These comparisons use only the baseline numbers, e.g. someone of the upper seventh rank is of peer standing with someone of the lower sixth rank, despite there being a "1.5 rank" difference between them.
-- A person's **merits** may raise or lower their status for the purpose of determining their peer standing with respect to others of accordant standing, but does not alter their discordant standing among significantly higher or lower ranked individuals.
+- A person's **merits** may raise or lower their status for the purpose of determining their peer standing with respect to others of accordant standing, but do not alter their discordant standing among significantly higher or lower ranked individuals.
   - Players can think of merits as the advantages and disadvantages which affect their perceived rank, though magistrates may take other things into account.
 The legal standard for considering merits (as originally defined by Soshi Saibankan) is **the totality of circumstance**, which can include anything the magistrate considers relevant.

 The Accordances of Rank apply the Doctrine of Three Steps to dictate everything from banquet seating: